YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - ### [SS ![SS](/Images-for-the-Guide/45px-SS_img40.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](/Images-for-the-Guide/45px-AR_img40.png "AR Icon")](#ar--1)

-## Changelog as of last major update (21/09/2020)
+## Changelog as of last major update (24/09/2020)

 - IJN Suzutsuki and IJN Kii have been written in.
 - Somehow I didn't notice Howe and Valiant weren't in the BB section.
 Now they are.
 Yay.
-- IJN Shinano will come tomorrow, there's still a few things to check and compare.
+- IJN Shinano is in.

 <br/><br/>
 ---